Networks of Moore Machines: Sequential functions

-A deterministic state machine is usually given with some variant of: \(M=(E,X,S, \iota, \delta, \lambda)\) where set \(E\) is the alphabet of events, set \(X\) is the set of outputs.
-The set \(S\) is the state set and \(\iota \in S\) is the initial state.
-The map \( \delta: S\times E\to S \) is the transition map and \( \lambda:S\to X\) is the output map which defines the difference between internal state and visible state.
-I am going to call this a "generalized Moore machine" because it is a classical Moore machine\cite{Moore} without a restriction to finite sets.
-All actual digital computing devices are finite state, but infinite state machines can be useful abstractions even when thinking about finite devices - as seen in the examples below.
+Start by reviewing the definition of a Moore machine tuple.
+Moore machine tuples are not the only possible representations of Moore machines.
+Traditional alternatives are state diagrams and transition tables.

+\begin{defn} \textbf{A Moore machine tuple} is \(M=(A,Y,S,s_0,\delta,\lambda)\) where \(A\) is a set of events (or inputs) , \(Y\) is a set of outputs, \(S\) is the state set, \(s_0\in S\) is the initial or start state, \(\delta:S\times A\to S\) is the transition map and \(\lambda:S\to Y\) is the output map.
+If the state set is finite, say the tuple is finite state. \end{defn} A key aspect of Moore machines is that the state transition function is encapsulated within the machine by the output map -- there is a distinction between interior state and visible state (output).